 This shoe is quite popular amongst Amazon reviewers who note support and secure fit of the shoe as key features, although many note these shoes run small lengthwise.
 Many users found the right fit by moving a half-size up from their typical size.
 These shoes have a higher heel to them and a firm sole, and users with orthotics note that this shoe was a good fit for them.
 The Gel Cumulus 21 costs about $90, and although the heel is foam-based, it appears these shoes provide welcome support for the everyday wearer.

 As of right now, these shoes are at a decreased price on Amazon – typically running about $110, they are currently selling for about $85.
-They were made with the intention to be lightweight yet supportive, which could work well for a nurse on-the-go.
-Reviewers tend to agree that these shoes are lightweight while maintaining support, and many users note that these shoes hold up well after running or longer walks.
+They were made with the intention to be lightweight yet supportive, which could work well for a nurse on the go.
+Reviewers tend to agree that these shoes are lightweight while maintaining support, and many users note that these shoes hold up well after running or long walks.

 Coming in at around $110, these shoes are an investment and were initially made with runners in mind.
 Amazon reviewers report generally good stability from the shoe and many say they felt comfortable running in them.
 Many users also make a point to note the array of styles and colors available and feel that these shoes are both comfortable as well as stylish.